-Note: FIX\INT\ARRAYS - This function only applies to STAPL files.
-Depending on the STAPL player implementation, the indexing of an integer array may start from a different direction.
+Note: FIX\INT\ARRAYS - This function is only applicable to STAPL file only.
+Depending on the STAPL player implementation, the indexing of an integer array may start from different direction.
 The STAPL standard did not clearly specify how it should be implemented.
 The FIX\INT\ARRAYS function detects the indexing implemented by the STAPL player and flips the content of the integer array if needed.

-Note: UNLOCK\UKEY: This function unlocks a secured device if it is locked by FlashLock.
+UNLOCK\UKEY: This function unlocks a secured device if it is locked by FlashLock.